 Rail transport is not only on the rise, the network also continues to expand.
 H.Essers is actively investing in this, even concerning the transportation of more complex products.
 For example, we offer our customers temperature-controlled train solutions to China – customers such as AstraZeneca.
 “In the past, this transport was done by air freight,” says Hanno Reeser, Director Strategic Development at H.Essers, “but transport by rail is a cost-efficient and modern solution for the customer as well as for H.Essers.”
 The high-tech 45-foot containers that are used for this purpose are specially equipped with an advanced insulation system, so that they can withstand even the most extreme temperatures.

 The containers are loaded at H.Essers Railport Genk before the train departs to Eastern Europe.
 At the border between Poland and Belarus, the units are then transferred onto other railroad trucks, because the tracks in Russia and the CIS countries have a different width.
 Once arrived at the border between Kazakhstan and China, this is reversed.
 The transport extends to Chongqing, a large central city in China, where a local partner unloads the goods for our customer AstraZeneca.
 “A big advantage for the customer is direct delivery to the hinterland of China, as this makes further distribution of the goods much more efficient,” adds Hanno.
-Mark Edwards, Regional Freight Lead at AstraZeneca, agrees.
-“We recently had to move 71 container loads in a very short space of time and the collaboration between our companies mean that all of these pharmaceutical goods were delivered on time with the product in excellent condition, allowing us to serve our patients.”
+Recently AstraZenica had to move 71 container loads in a very short space of time and thanks to our excellent collaboration, all of these pharmaceutical goods were delivered on time with the product in excellent condition, allowing AstraZenica to serve the patients.”

 Curious about how this intercontinental transport works in practice?
 We’ve created a movie especially for this project: